ammonshepherd/arduino-tuts/arduino-and-processing/arduino-to-processing-multiple-values.md

 Serial serialObject;

-// Instantiate here so it is accesible in multiple functions String sensorValue;
+// Instantiate here so it is accessible in multiple functions String serialValues;

 void setup() {
   size(640, 360);